No of visitors who read this post: 356

 One is printer related other is thunar related.

-I am using USB printer which is connected to NAS box but ADD PRINTER not working when i click on it.
+I am using a USB printer which is connected to NAS box but ADD PRINTER not working when i click on it.

-so question is,
+So the question is,

 Pl tell the way to access printer?

-So Question are ,
+So Question are,

-Thunar do not have similar default function for accessing network devices?
+Turner does not have similar default function for accessing network devices?

-Thunar also not able to add hard drives when i boot it from USB ?
+Thunar also not able to add hard drives when i boot it from USB?

-But so far i did not look at whether it is problem related to O.S or Directory tool.
+But so far I did not look at whether it is problem related to O.S or Directory tool.

 Dear Rockey

-Add printer button not working, if you using USB printer.
+Add printer button not working, if you are using USB printer.
 Just plug your printer cable into system and system automatically detects and install your system.
-If your system does not detect your printer then check your USB cable and power cable of printer.
+If your system does not detect your printer then check your USB cable and power cable of the printer.

 A: Yes Thunar have similar default function for accessing network devices.

-Q: Thunar also not able to add hard drives when i boot it from USB?
+Q: Thunar also not able to add hard drives when I boot it from USB?

 Let’s talk about your NAS and the feature to see its disks on Thunar.
 First of all you must check if your network is working and you have at least SAMBA to see network shared volumes.